Yu-Tsern/DigitalCertificateLab/lab1/README.md

 ![Alt text](pic/Picture1.png?raw=true "Title")

-The node named CA will be the certificate authority in this experiment.
-The node named WS will be the web server in this experiment, and we will install LAMP on this node.
-Notice: Not until the GENI nodes turn green can we continue the following steps.
+Node **ca** will be the certificate authority in this experiment.
+Node **ws** will be the web server in this experiment, and we will install LAMP on this node.
+Node **user** is where you launch your browser and connect to the web server.
+Notice: Not until the GENI nodes turn green can you continue the following steps.
 This may take a while.

 ## Certificate Issuance